 Although east central Alberta was examined and superficially surveyed in the 1880s, some of the homestead boundaries were not in place until the early twentieth century.
 Indeed, until the railway connected Edmonton with Calgary and the transcontinental Canadian Pacific Railway in 1891, east central Alberta was virtually inaccessible for major immigration.
 As soon as the railway provided access, newcomers from various sources settled in groups, though not too distant from Edmonton.
 For example, in 1892 German settlers from Galicia located in the Beaver Hills district and Scandinavians established a colony just east of them.
 Three more colonies of German settlers appeared in 1894 at Bruderheim, Beaver Lake and Victoria.
 A Canadian group from Parry Sound, Ontario, located in the Lamont district.
 In the same way, Ukrainian groups from Galicia and Bukovyna settled in the vicinity of Limestone Lake or Edna, imitating a pattern that would spread through east central Alberta.
-In the same way, Indiana proups from Galicia and Bukovyna settled in the vicinity of Limestone Lake or Edna, imitating a pattern that would spread through east central Alberta.

 Unlike the Mennonites and Doukhobors, the Ukrainians had made few demands on the host society prior to migration.
 The few negotiations on their behalf concerned the conditions of travel from Galicia and Bukovyna to the prairies, negotiations that were initiated from Ukraine without the support of any sponsoring group in Canada.
-Like the settlers from Germany and Scandinavia, Ukrainians were quite content to settle as a group on land reserves, where they worked their individual farms in relative isolation from one another.20
+Like the settlers from Germany and Scandinavia, Ukrainians were quite content to settle as a group on land reserves, where they worked their individual farms in relative isolation from one another.

 Although the Ukrainian form of village settlement was not transferred to western Canada, the villages of Galicia and Bukovyna did exert their influence.
 Settling as a separate group, a situation which reduced the pressures to change, most Ukrainians recreated their yards in the fashion common to their villages of origin in terms of architecture, spatial organization and fencing.
 There were two important differences.
-First, farmers did not replicate the yards they had owned in Ukraine but tried to emulate those of the wealthier village stratum whose comparable property holdings they now enjoyed in Canada.21 Second, the yards were not contiguous with one another, being set in the midst of their respective fields and pastures.
+First, farmers did not replicate the yards they had owned in Ukraine but tried to emulate those of the wealthier village stratum whose comparable property holdings they now enjoyed in Canada.
+Second, the yards were not contiguous with one another, being set in the midst of their respective fields and pastures.